Applications are now being accepted through January 31, 2021 to the MSN in Nurse Anesthesia program at Drexel University.

-The Drexel MSN in Nurse Anesthesia is a 28-month, 90-quarter credit, full-time integrated program that begins each January.
-Upon successful completion of the program's outcomes the student is awarded an MSN and is eligible to take the national certification examination offered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA), the Council on certification of nurse anesthetists.
+The Drexel MSN in Nurse Anesthesia is an on campus 28-month, 89-quarter credit, full-time integrated program that begins each January.
+Upon successful completion of the program's outcomes the student is awarded an MSN and is eligible to take the national certification examination offered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).

 Graduates of this program are able to provide safe, compassionate, culturally competent anesthesia care in rapidly changing practice environments.
 The MSN educational experience will facilitate your professional growth and development into a competent, knowledgeable and vigilant nurse anesthesia practitioner.